 Combine 1 tablespoon of ground flaxseed with 2.5 tablespoons water.
 Let sit to thicken for at least 10 minutes.

-Heat 1 tablespoon olive oil in a large skillet on medium-heat.
+Heat olive oil in a large skillet on medium-heat.
 Add chopped onion, mushrooms, basil; minced garlic; diced pepper and salt + pepper.
 Sauté until soft.
 Let cool.

-In a large bowl, measure out 1.5 cups of the cooked lentils.
+In a large bowl, measure out 1.5 cups (288 g) of cooked lentils.
 Add sautéed vegetables, flax egg, Italian seasoned breadcrumbs, and tomato sauce.
 Using a large spoon, mix until combined.

 Add 3/4 of the mixture into a food processor and process until all ingredients are combined.
 Add that back to the bowl with the unprocessed mixture and combine a last time.

 Cover the top of the loaf with extra tomato sauce.
-Bake at 375F for 45 minutes.
+Bake 45 minutes.